 An RSPCA Radcliffe Animal Centre spokesperson said: Rabbits are unfortunately one of the most neglected animals we encounter, and it is essential to learn how to care for them properly.
 Here at Radcliffe Animal Centre, we aim to teach children (and adults ) what you can do to meet their needs and provide them with a healthy and happy lifestyle.

 Our rabbit retreats allow plenty of space for jumping and exploring and plenty of hay for foraging and gnawing.
-We pride ourselves on providing our bunnies with an enjoyable experience at the centre.
+We pride ourselves on providing our bunnies an enjoyable experience at the centre.
 But, at the same time, they are under our care.
 They have since had continued success with rabbit rehoming and helping new owners understand the type of accommodation and environment a rabbit needs.

 “That being said, this time of year always slows down with rabbit adoptions, and we could help find our rabbits their rabbit shelter.”